vadimdemedes/ink/readme.md

 const Demo = () => <div/>;
 ```

-To get you started, you can quickly scaffold out a project using either one of the following two tools [Ink CLI](https://github.com/vadimdemedes/generator-ink-cli ) and [Ink Component](https://github.com/vadimdemedes/generator-ink-component).
+To get started, quickly scaffold out a project using [Ink CLI](https://github.com/vadimdemedes/generator-ink-cli) Yeoman generator.
+To create a new component that you intend to publish, you can use [Ink Component](https://github.com/vadimdemedes/generator-ink-component) generator.

 ### Core API